Atropine / difenoxin Side Effects

-You should check with your doctor immediately if any of these side effects occur when taking atropine / difenoxin:
+Check with your doctor immediately if any of the following side effects occur while taking atropine / difenoxin:

-If any of the following symptoms of overdose occur while taking atropine / difenoxin, get emergency help immediately:
+Get emergency help immediately if any of the following symptoms of overdose occur while taking atropine / difenoxin:

 - Blurred vision (continuing) or changes in near vision

 - dryness of mouth, nose, and throat (severe)

 - fast heartbeat